In this tutorial, you will see how you can implement data quality rules in Semarchy xDM to standardize your data and detect duplicates.

-This tutorial is the second unit within the Data Authoring track:
+This tutorial is the second unit within the Data Authoring track.

-Semarchy xDM allows you to create Enrichers to normalize, standardize, and enrich data loaded or authored in your application.
+Semarchy xDM allows you to create enrichers to normalize, standardize, and enrich data loaded or authored in your application.
+Several enrichers can be defined for an entity.
+They are executed in sequence.

 You will learn how to define two types of enrichers: